 - TENCENT WEIBO

-- TWITTER – Give your twitter handle.
+- TWITTER – Give your Twitter handle like @am22tech.

-- YOUTUBE – Give your log in ID or channel name.
+- YOUTUBE – Give your log-in ID or channel name.